 Honda’s Alliston plant produces more than just the Civic.
 The Honda CR-V compact crossover has also been built on Line 2 at the plant since 2012.
 The CR-V slots in between the HR-V and Passport in Honda’s Canadian lineup, with prices beginning at $31,776 including destination.

 The Lexus RX mid-size crossover is one of two models that is produced at Toyota’s plant in Cambridge, Ont.
 The luxury SUV fits in between the tiny NX and large GX in Lexus’ Canadian lineup and is priced from $56,650.
 The more efficient RX450h Hybrid model is also built here, which starts at $59,400.

 The Lincoln Nautilus is a mid-size luxury crossover that is produced alongside the Ford Edge at the Blue Oval’s plant in Oakville.
 The Nautilus slots in between the subcompact Corsair and mid-size Aviator in the automaker’s crossover lineup and is priced from $58,250 including destination.

-The Toyota RAV4 and RAV4 Hybrid are built in Ontario at the Japanese automaker’s plant in Woodstock.
-Pricing for the RAV4 starts at $30,561 including destination, while the plug-in Prime is priced from $46,961.
+The Toyota RAV4 and RAV4 Hybrid are built in Ontario at the Japanese automaker’s plant in Woodstock (the RAV4 Prime plug-in hybrid is built in Japan).
+Pricing for the RAV4 starts at $30,450 including destination, while the RAV4 Hybrid is priced from $34,810.
 The RAV4 is a compact crossover, slotting in between the subcompact CH-R and mid-size Venza in the automaker's Canadian product portfolio.There are more than you might think!
 4/1/2021 2:00:00 PM 4/1/2021 2:00:22 PM